Snowflake-Labs/sproc-to-enable-change-tracking/README.md

 Copy and paste the contents of the file in an individual worksheet (NOT PART OF A FOLDER) in Snowsight and run.

 NOTE:
-This script has been tested a few times in my environment,
+This script has been tested a few times in my environment and it works well.
+Please inspect the temporary tables and the query history to ensure that change tracking was enabled correctly for all objects in outbound shares as needed.

+This will only work for first and second level tables.
+In other words, if a view is built on top of other views, it will not unravel the tables underneath the second-level view(s) to enable change_tracking.
+If the first-level views are built on top of tables, it can enable change_tracking for those tables(second-level) but not levels below.